Karaikudi metropolitan area

 The Karaikudi Urban Agglomeration, or Karaikudi Metropolitan Area, is the 21st most populous urbanized area in Tamil Nadu state of India.
 The Karaikudi Metropolitan Area consists of the city of Karaikudi and its suburbs in Sivaganga district, together formed as Karaikudi Urban Agglomeration by government of Tamil Nadu.

 Economy

 The economy of the metropolitan area of Karaikudi is heavily influenced by education, information technology and engineering at recent times.

 Composition

-The Karaikudi urban agglomeration is a metropolitan area in Tamil Nadu state, consisting of the city of Karaikudi and its suburbs.
-It consists of a municipal corporation and suburban areas spread out in parts of Sivaganga district.
+The Karaikudi urban agglomeration is a metropolitan area in Tamil Nadu state, consisting of the city of Karaikudi Municipal Corporation and suburban areas spread out in parts of Sivaganga district.